gvwilson/sensibleadventures/cloudherd/reboot.md

   - explain the rebellion
   - develop Bonzon as the villain
   - show (doomed) mutual interest between Indy and Dorbu
-  - deepen mystery around Thokmay
+  - deepen mystery around Thokmay (mysterious figure in the dark)
-- excitement
-  - Noxy's nightmare
+  - Noxy's strange dreams foreshadow encounter with forest
-  - chasing the mysterious figure in the dark
 - details
   - Noxy has strange dreams
     - a house made of trees woven together